 - Emergency pull chain alarms in all bedrooms and all bathrooms.
-Must include strobe light and an audible alarm wired to exterior of apartment. - Loop handles on all cabinets and drawers. - Single lever faucets in all kitchens and baths. - Remote switches for all range hoods.
-One switch for light, one switch for fan. - All lever-handle door hardware. - Maximum threshold height of 1/2" at all entry doors. - Site and Parking
+Must include strobe light and an audible alarm wired to exterior of apartment.
+Switches to be installed close to existing overhead light fixture switches. - Loop handles on all cabinets and drawers. - Single lever faucets in all kitchens and baths. - Remote switches for all range hoods.
+One switch for light, one switch for fan. - All lever-handle door hardware. - Entry doors to have 1/2" max. thresholds.